Showing posts with label History. Show all posts

 First Sentences:

 Every syllable of my message came through.
 Sometimes we had to crawl, had to run, had to lie partly submerged in a swamp or in a lagoon, or in the dead heat, pinned under fire.
 But there was no problem.
-We transmitted out messages under any and all conditions.
+We transmitted our messages under any and all conditions.

 Description:

-I've always been fascinated (but not good at solving) codes.
-Over the years, however, dedicated amateurs and professional code-breakers have broken all codes.
-All, that is, except one: the Navajo code utilized by America during World War II.
+I've always been fascinated by (but not good at solving) codes.
+I enviously noted that over the years dedicated amateurs and professional code-breakers have broken all sorts of impossible secret messages.
+All codes, that is, except one: the Navajo code utilized by America during World War II.

-Doris A. Paul's The Navajo Code Talkers is the definitive history of this code and the men who created and successfully employed it.
-Extensive interviews with the Navajo Code Talkers gives the narrative a deeply personal account of each man's commitment to the program. reflecting the intense, maybe desperate need for the code to work.
+Doris A. Paul's The Navajo Code Talkers is the definitive history of this unbreakable code and the men who created and successfully employed it to disguise military messages during World War II.
+Extensive interviews with the Navajo Code Talkers gives this narrative a deeply personal account of each man's commitment to the program. reflecting the intense, maybe desperate need for this new code to work and help win the War.

-The Navajo nation, in an edict from their Tribal Council at Window Rock in June, 1940, expressed their commitment to "aid and defend our Government and its institutions against all subversive and armed conflict."
-After the official call to arms went out,
+Author Paul notes this all began inn June, 1940, when the Navajo nation, in an edict from their Tribal Council at Window Rock, expressed their commitment to "aid and defend our Government and its institutions against all subversive and armed conflict."
+Soon after that time, the official US call to arms went out.

 Navajo men appeared at their agencies, carrying old muskets and hunting rifles, asking where they could fight the enemy.
 Many were turned away, heartbroken and humiliated that they could not fight because they could not speak English.

-But those who spoke English were recruited to counteract the Japanese proclivity to break any English code.
+But those who did speak English were recruited to counteract the Japanese proclivity to break any English code.
 During close fighting, messages containing vital information about positions of troops, coordination of attack times, and battle news had to be delivered quickly, with no time for transcription of complex codes.
 A simple, unbreakable, easily transported code was needed.

 Previously, Choctaws had been employed briefly during World War I to simply relay messages via telephone to stymie German interception.
-Later, Comanches, Creek, Choctaw, Menominee, Chippewa, and Hopi were used as communicators, but in the limited capacity of speaking only their own language.
-What was needed was an untranslatable Native American language, but updated by creating new terms for military items like "tank," "machine gun," "barrage," etc.
+Later, members of the Comanches, Creek, Choctaw, Menominee, Chippewa, and Hopi nations were used as communicators, but in the limited capacity of speaking only their own language.
+What was needed was an untranslatable Native American language, updated with newly-created terms for military items like "tank," "machine gun," "barrage," etc.

 The Navajo language was suggested as the perfect platform: